FelixHerrmann/swift-package-list/Documentation/Migrations/SwiftPackageList 4 Migration Guide.md

 The behavior of the `name` field has changed, it will now use the name defined in the Package.swift manifest instead of constructing it from the repository URL.
-This means that the name is no longer guaranteed to be unique and should not be used for identification purposes; to offer and alternative there is a new `identity` field, exposed from SPM:
+This means that the name is no longer guaranteed to be unique and should not be used for identification purposes; to offer an alternative there is a new `identity` field, exposed from SPM:

 ```json
 // SwiftPackageList 3